 State and local governments engage MAs to assist in the structuring and issuance of bonds whether through a competitive or a negotiated sale process.
 While governments may hire MAs for other types of financial transactions, such as investments and swaps, this Best Practice is focused on MAs used primarily in conjunction with a bond sale, bank loan, or direct placement.
 A MA represents the issuer undertaking a debt obligation , and unlike other professionals of the financing team,, an MA has an explicit duty of care and duty of loyalty (a fiduciary duty) to the issuer per the Dodd Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act).

 Additionally, since the implementation of the 2010 Dodd-Frank Act, MAs are required register with the Securities and Exchange Commission (SEC) and Municipal Securities Rulemaking Board (MSRB) and meet professional and testing standards.
-Issuers should be aware that MSRB Rule G-23 prohibits a broker-dealer firm that also provides financial advisory services (in contrast to a non-broker-dealer municipal advisor) from serving as a municipal advisor to the issuer and an underwriter on the same transaction.
+Issuers should be aware that MSRB Rule G-23 prohibits a broker-dealer firm that also provides financial advisory services (in contrast to a non-broker-dealer municipal advisor) from serving as a MA to the issuer and an underwriter on the same transaction.
 Finally, it is important for issuers to become familiar with MA and underwriter responsibilities as discussed in the materials related to the SEC’s Municipal Advisor Rule.
 Resources to help issuers become familiar with the Rule are included in the references section of this document.

-The Government Finance Officers Association (GFOA) recommends that issuers hire a municipal advisor prior to the undertaking of a debt financing unless the issuer has sufficient in-house expertise and access to current bond market information.
-Issuers should assure themselves that the selected municipal advisor has the necessary expertise to assist the issuer in determining the best type of financing for the government, selecting other finance professionals, planning the bond sale and successfully selling and closing the bonds.
+The Government Finance Officers Association (GFOA) recommends that issuers hire a MAprior to the undertaking of a debt financing.
+Issuers should assure that the municipal advisor has the necessary expertise to assist the issuer in determining the best type of financing for the government, selecting other finance professionals, planning the bond sale, and successfully selling and closing the bonds.
 While a MA plays a key role on the financing team, it is important to note that the issuer remains in control of the decision-making process necessary for the issuance and sale of the bonds or implementing the financing.